-DESCRIPTION OF INDICA TORS UNIT 2018 2019 2020 DISCLOSURES ON OUR PERFORMANCE Perceived quality at stations points/10 7.62 7.76 N/A WITHIN SOCIETY points/10 7.3 N/A N/A
+Description of indicators Unit 2018 2019 2020 DISCLOSURES ON OUR PERFORMANCE Perceived quality at stations points/10 7.62 7.76 N/A WITHIN SOCIETY AND ON PRODUCT LIABILITY Perceived quality in freight transport points/10 7.3 N/A N/A

-Customer satisfaction surveys at passenger stations: In 2019, the results of the study on Quality Perceived by Passenger Station Users were presented.
+^{} Customer satisfaction surveys at passenger stations: In 2019, the results of the study on Quality Perceived by Passenger Station Users were presented.
 No studies were carried out in 2020 to the exceptional situation caused by COVID-19.